-Vaux, a Democrat, was the representative for Pennsylvania's 3rd congressional district from 1889 to 1891.
+Vaux was the representative for Pennsylvania’s 3rd congressional district as a Democrat.
+He served from 1889 to 1891.

 From May 1890 to Mar 1891, Vaux missed 166 of 399 roll call votes, which is 41.6%.
 This is worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1890-Mar 1891||173||58||33.5%||54th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.